About me – the brief version

 …I’ll tell you about how I left university at the age of 19 with a handful of C’s, a few ‘Did not completes’ … and one A in psychology.

-I’ll tell you about how I returned to university at the age of 35 and overcame my underperformance and reversed my procrastination to achieve a Ph.D. to go with my First Class Honours Master’s thesis.
+I’ll tell you about how I returned to university at the age of 35 and overcame bad study habits and procrastination to achieve a Ph.D., to go with my First Class Honor’s Master’s thesis.

 I’ll tell you about how I was both bullied and a bully.
 I’ll tell you what the sex therapist said to me on our way to a burlesque show.
 I’ll tell you about the horror of discovering that I’m a control freak.
 I’ll tell you what it’s like being in control freak recovery.